gmednick/DeepenAnalytics/content/home/hero.md

 ****

-Deepen Analytics is full stop shop for developing custom data analytics and bioinformatics workflows.
+Deepen Analytics is full stop shop for your data needs.
+Our team can help you develop custom data analytics tools, including responsive dashboards and streamlined workflows.
+We specialize in bioinformatics but our preference is to work with all types of data.

 We work with companies, institutions and individual researchers on a contract basis.
-No job is too small.
+No idea is too big, no job is too small!

 Contact us to learn more or schedule a consultation.